ahmed-ashraf-refaee/coffee_app/README.md

-# ☕ Coffee Ordering App
+# ☕ Coffee Drop App

 A comprehensive full-stack coffee ordering application with customer-facing features, profile management, and a powerful administrative dashboard built with Supabase backend.